US History: Unit 1

 • Watch and do worksheet for American Revolution It can be found here

-• If you want to get ahead, interactively read the first two pages of the Constitution packet
+• Print out and interactively read the first two pages of the Constitution Simulation packet.

 • Film Clip: The Patriot